pranavgn/Typora-Screenplay-Theme/README.md

 v2.0 of the Screenplay Theme.

-*Note: This README was enhanced using AI assistance.*
+*Note: README and comments were enhanced using AI assistance.*